 There isn't a universal way to determine which states are the best for raising a family.
 After all, you could probably find people from all 50 states that would tout the benefits of raising a family within their own states.
-However, a new study from MoneyRates.com examines a few different factors to determine which states are the highest ranked for raising a family.
+However, WalletHub published a study looking at several factors determining which states are better to raise a family.

 WalletHub compared all 50 states across 52 key indicators of family-friendliness.
 Each indicator is placed into one of five categories: